falcosecurity/falcosidekick/README.md

   outputformat: "all" # all (default), text, fields
   minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   # messageformat: "Alert : rule **{{ .Rule }}** triggered by user **{{ index .OutputFields \"user.name\" }}**" # a Go template to format Mattermost Text above Attachment, displayed in addition to the output from `MATTERMOST_OUTPUTFORMAT`, see [Slack Message Formatting](#slack-message-formatting) in the README for details.
 If empty, no Text is displayed before Attachment.
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 teams:
   webhookurl: "" # Teams WebhookURL (ex: https://hooks.slack.com/services/XXXX/YYYY/ZZZZ), if not empty, Teams output is enabled
   #activityimage: "" # Image for message section
   outputformat: "text" # all (default), text, facts
   minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 datadog:
   # apikey: "" # Datadog API Key, if not empty, Datadog output is enabled
   # host: "" # Datadog host.
 Override if you are on the Datadog EU site.
 Defaults to american site with "https://api.datadoghq.com"
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 alertmanager:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Alertmanager output is enabled
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
+  # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
+  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 elasticsearch:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Elasticsearch output is enabled